BoxenOfDonuts/nhl_lights/README.md

 for a single team instead of the entire league.

 ### <a name="Getting Started"></a>Getting Started
 1. Open the teams link above and search for the team you want to monitor.
-In the JSON response there is an "name" value.
+In the JSON response there is a "name" value.
 ```
 {
     "id" : 19,